Staff

 Audace Garnett has extensive experience in facilitation, providing technical assistance nationally and internationally, and supporting crime victims and domestic violence survivors.
 She began her career in 2004 at a non-profit organization named Barrier Free Living where she provided advocacy to survivors with disabilities.
 Audace has also worked at the Brooklyn District Attorney’s Office where she served as the Teen Services Coordinator in the Victim Services Unit.
 After six years at the district attorney’s office, she then went on to work at a Teen Dating Violence prevention and intervention program named Day One NY where she trained adult professionals around the intersection of teen dating violence and domestic minor sex trafficking.
 She is currently a Technology Safety Project Manager with Safety Net at the National Network to End Domestic Violence (NNEDV) where she focuses specifically on the intersection between domestic violence, sexual assault, stalking and technology.

-Chad Sniffen, Technology Safety Senior Specialist
+Chad Sniffen, Tech Safety Senior Specialist

-Chad Sniffen is a Technology Safety Senior Specialist for the National Network to End Domestic Violence (NNEDV)’s Safety Net project focused on technology and gender-based violence.
+Chad Sniffen is a Tech Safety Senior Specialist for the National Network to End Domestic Violence (NNEDV)’s Safety Net project focused on technology and gender-based violence.
 Since 1999, he has worked or volunteered in the domestic and sexual violence movements as an educator, advocate, researcher, self-defense instructor, and board member for campus, community, state, and national organizations.
 He earned a Master of Public Health degree from the University of Arizona in 2007.

-Michelle Robles, WomensLaw Legal Director
+Michelle Robles-Torres, WomensLaw Legal Director

-Michelle Robles, Esq., MA, works remotely from Puerto Rico, where she previously worked as an attorney in private practice in family law matters, including representing victims of domestic violence.
+Michelle Robles-Torres, Esq., MA, works remotely from Puerto Rico, where she previously worked as an attorney in private practice in family law matters, including representing victims of domestic violence.
 Before law school, she had worked for 15 years with nonprofit organizations, including the field of HIV/AIDS prevention and treatment.
 She is in charge of overseeing the Spanish content on WomensLaw.org and she manages the WomensLaw Spanish Email Hotline, answering inquiries from monolingual Spanish speakers and training and supervising law student Email Hotline volunteers.

 Liety Acevedo Morales, Bilingual Staff Attorney